-Step 4: Fill in the notes information on the calendar data and click OK to let the synchronization take place.
+Step 4: Fill in the notes information on the calendar data and click OK to let the synchronization occur.

 5. Use Outlook Web App

-If you do not have Outlook installed on your computer and you often have the habit of using Outlook Web App, you can still sync your Google Calendar data by the following way.
+If you do not have Outlook installed on your computer and often have the habit of using the Outlook Web App, you can still sync your Google Calendar data in the following way.

 Visit the Outlook Calendar Web App page via this address https://outlook.live.com/calendar and click on the Discover Calendars option.

-In the setup window that appears, scroll to the bottom of the page and click the From Web option, then enter the Public address in ICAL format link you copied earlier and then paste it.
+In the setup window that appears, please scroll to the bottom of the page, click the From Web option, then enter the Public address in ICAL format link you copied earlier and then pasted it.
 Finally, name the Google Calendar data you just added and click Import.

 Select third party software

-Hope this article will be helpful for you.
+I hope this article will be helpful to you.